-Most window blinds work in the same manner.
+Most modern window blinds work in the same manner.
 They work when you pull a cord or the entire covering itself.
 In a lift cord system, you pull strings attached to the bottom of the window dressing with the help of the cable.
 If you release the cord, the bottom part gets lowered and raised when you pull the cord.
 The complete window attachment can either collapse, roll or fold.
 There are many types of window blinds in the market.
 We offer a simple explanation so that you understand how each type of blind works.
 Each window blind will provide a different shading solution.
 Depending on your daily needs, you can figure out which one suits you best.
 Here is an essential mapping about these window furnishings and get a better understanding of them for your home.
 Basic functionality of blinds us take a closer look at some of the blinds and see how they function.
 This can be useful to you in the long run if you want to revamp your windows or conduct a general overhaul of the current style of your interior furnishings.

 Venetian Blinds: Venetian blinds are those types of blinds that have slats.
 The slats are just individual louvers that are parallel to each other.
 When you lower the blinds completely, the slats are always equidistant from each other.
 These slats can also be turned simultaneously in a similar direction.
 When turned and the slats are touching each other, most of the incoming natural light can be blocked entirely.
 If they are moved perpendicular to each other, then only a little amount of sunlight is visible through the slats.
 A rod (or called a wand) is a piece of equipment to use to move the slats, and you operate them by turning the rod.
 It moves the slats either down or up.
 The lift cord, which consists of a teethed cog fitted inside the rail, which in turn runs inside the cable, helps to keep the blinds in place and lifted at any angle.